-Cryogenic Electron Microscopy is revolutionizing biology: where are we now and the future ahead of us – Biophysics Workshops in South Africa
+Cryogenic electron microscopy is revolutionizing biology: where are we now and the future ahead of us | Biophysics Workshops in South Africa

-Cryogenic Electron Microscopy is revolutionizing biology: where are we now and the future ahead of us
+Cryogenic electron microscopy is revolutionizing biology: where are we now and the future ahead of us

 Electron Microscopy under cryogenic temperatures is currently the fastest growing area in structural biology.
 Advances in instrumentation and software have made it possible for cryoEM to quite sustainably achieve resolutions in the order of 3Å or better for a wide range of biological specimens, without the need of crystallization or large scale protein production.
 I will review the bases on which this technological revolution has started, where we are now and discuss about the future ahead of us.